 Vomiting

 Contact your doctor if your child vomits 3-4 times, or has more than a teaspoon of bright red blood in their vomit.
-Eligible members can also call 24/7 Medibank Nurse to speak to a registered nurse on 1800 644 325.
-This service is available 24/7 at no cost for Medibank members with hospital cover.
+Medibank health insurance members can also call 24/7 Medibank Nurse Support to speak to a registered nurse on 1800 644 325.
+This service is available 24 hours a day, 7 days a week.

 Looking for something else?